apollographql/apollo/docs/source/references/engine-proxy.md

 #### 2. Add cache hints to your responses

-Next we'll add some cache hints to our GarphQL responses.
+Next we'll add some cache hints to our GraphQL responses.
 There are two ways to do this -- either dynamically in your resolvers or statically on your schema types and fields.
 Each `cacheControl` hint has two parameters:

 - The `maxAge` parameter defines the number of seconds that Engine Proxy should serve the cached response.
 - The `scope` parameter declares that a unique response should be cached for every user (`PRIVATE`) or a single response should be cached for all users (`PUBLIC`/default).